-Continental has always had a massively strong range and fanbase on the road, but its performance and popularity off-road has definitely fluctuated over recent years. its latest dirt range combines proven tread patterns with new tubeless and compound tech to put the German brand right back into the mix, particularly if pace is your major priority.
+Continental has always had a massively strong range and fanbase on the road, but its performance and popularity off-road has definitely fluctuated over recent years.
+Its latest range of the best mountain bike tires combines proven tread patterns with new tubeless and compound tech to put the German brand right back into the mix, particularly if pace is your major priority.

-To make finding your ideal Continental tyre easy we’ve grouped them into XC, Trail/All-Mountain and Enduro.
-Different casing and width options in the same tyre mean many of the designs straddle different user groups depending on which version you get.
+To make finding your ideal Continental tire easy we’ve grouped them into XC, Trail/All-Mountain and Enduro.
+Different casing and width options in the same tire mean many of the designs straddle different user groups depending on which version you get.

 We’ve explained those various differences in construction and compound etc. at the end of the feature as well as in the review text where relevant.

-Otherwise, get scrolling below to find the best way to get rolling on Continental tyres this year.
+Otherwise, get scrolling below to find the best way to get rolling on Continental tires this year.

 The reward for your traction juggling skills and bravery are insanely low weights for maxing your acceleration in every situation and a rolling speed so high it’ll feel like you’ve got a motor.
 The superlight carcass also gives a really floated ride, although you’ll need to run more pressure than normal to ward off pinch punctures.

 We stuck the Race King on for the dry months last year and expected to whip it off as soon as winter started at the back end of August.
-It says something that it’s still on the rear wheel of our lightweight speed set after one of the wettest run of months we can remember.
-Obviously the little tread arrows need skill to keep them hooked up in proper slop but they clear fast in sticky mud.
-The rounded carcass can also be run pretty soft in the Protection version, despite only weighing a hair over 600g and we’ve actually cracked a carbon rim using them without the tyre getting damaged or losing pressure.
+It says something that it’s still on the rear wheel of our lightweight speed set after one of the wettest runs of months we can remember.
+Obviously, the little tread arrows need skill to keep them hooked up in proper slop but they clear fast in sticky mud.
+The rounded carcass can also be run pretty soft in the Protection version, despite only weighing a hair over 600g, and we’ve actually cracked a carbon rim using them without the tire getting damaged or losing pressure.

-Unsurprisingly, the small tread and the fact it’s pretty sparse between centre and shoulder means that when they do slip they go spectacularly and we’ve found ourselves facing back the way we just came a few times.
+Unsurprisingly, the small tread and the fact it’s pretty sparse between center and shoulder means that when they do slip, they go spectacularly and we’ve found ourselves facing back the way we just came a few times.

-Their blisteringly-fast-rolling speed and minimal effort acceleration means there’s generally enough time to flip yourself back round and still have an impressive gap over chasing riders on trail spec tyres though.
+Their blisteringly fast-rolling speed and minimal effort acceleration means there’s generally enough time to flip yourself back around and still have an impressive gap over chasing riders on trail spec tires though.
 Add lots of options from cheap but durable Performance to scary light non-tubeless Race Sport and our only real gripe is that there’s no fat 2.4in option to add even more float and impact protection.

-After splitting one tyre early low on the sidewall which made us worried, we’ve not had another issue since and we’d rate toughness comparable to other lightly protected trail tyres.
-While the relentless wetness of our test trails has obviously reduced wear tread life has been very impressive too with both our sample tyres still looking mould fresh after the best part of a year.
-It also comes in a very wide range of sizes from 2.8in to 2.0 which are all high volume for their quoted size.
-There are a ton of carcass/compound options from superlight brown wall Race Sport Bernstein to basic wire bead Performance versions.
+After splitting one tire low on the sidewall, which made us worried, we haven't had another issue since and we’d rate toughness comparable to other lightly protected trail tires.
+While the relentless wetness of our test trails has obviously reduced wear, tread life has been very impressive, too, with both our sample tires still looking mold fresh after the best part of a year.
+It also comes in a very wide range of sizes from 2.0 to 2.8-inch, which are all high volume for their quoted size.
+There are a ton of compound options, from superlight brown wall Race Sport Bernstein to basic wire bead Performance versions.
 Protection and Shieldwall versions make up for a previously miserable tubeless experience with Continental by slipping on and popping up blissfully easily.

-There’s a bit more buzz - and therefore a bit less speed on hard surfaces - than the Cross King but the lower, more angled knobs mean it’s noticeably faster than the Trail King.
-It’s light too even in the tough but tactile ProTection casing although you don’t get the Race-Sport carcass options (or the Apex protection options from the Trail King).
-You do get a huge range of sizes though (all of which blow up comparatively big) while it took us a while to totally trust the distinctive tread pattern it’s now a go-to choice for usefully aggressive all-weather grip without sacrificing rolling speed if you take a holistic rather than just ballistic approach to trail speed.
+There’s a bit more buzz - and therefore a bit less speed on hard surfaces - than the Cross King, but the lower, more angled knobs mean it’s noticeably faster than the Trail King.
+It’s light, too, even in the tough but tactile ProTection casing, although you don’t get the Race-Sport carcass options (or the Apex protection options from the Trail King).
+You do get a huge range of sizes though (all of which blow up comparatively big).
+While it took us a while to totally trust the distinctive tread pattern, it’s now a go-to choice for usefully aggressive all-weather grip without sacrificing rolling speed if you take a holistic rather than ballistic approach to trail speed.

-Trail King is where the Continental MTB range takes a noticeably more aggressive change, but their latest armouring tech is a lot more enjoyable to ride.
-That’s because they’ve switched to Cordura rather than Kevlar based protective ply and extended the Apex impact shrugging insert further up the sidewall.
+Trail King is where the Continental MTB range takes a noticeably more aggressive change, and their latest armoring tech is a lot more enjoyable to ride.
+That’s because they’ve switched to Cordura- rather than Kevlar-based protective ply and extended the Apex impact shrugging insert further up the sidewall.
 The result is a much warmer feel and much better feedback than the previously numb/wooden versions.
 Tubeless setup is a cinch even with a normal track pump and they’re stable right down into the mid-teens psi.
 The Apex versions add significant damping when it comes to sucking up landings, increasing the surefooted high control feel.
 The new carcass seems a lot more puncture-proof too.

 Ramped knobs and the tread compound means it rolls OK, but you’re definitely taking a hit on rolling speed compared to the Mountain King.
-The B+ Apex tyres definitely need some grunt to get them going but on the flip side means you can run big tyres at super low pressures in the most punishing terrain.
-There’s less drift and vagueness than you get with a lot of 2.6-2.8in tyres too, just really well-damped connection for railing the roughest, tightest lines.
+The B+ Apex tires definitely need some grunt to get them going but on the flip side means you can run big tires at super low pressures in the most punishing terrain.
+There’s less drift and vagueness than you get with a lot of 2.6-2.8in tires, too, just a really well-damped connection for railing the roughest, tightest lines.

 The latest generation carcass tech makes them super easy to set up tubeless and you still get excellent trail feedback through the Cordura protection and Apex reinforcing inserts.
 They also add impressive impact damping so the 2.4’s can be run at maximum trail-grabbing pressure without worry and don’t fold or stumble even if you properly slam them.

-There’s only a 2.4in version in 29er though and the 27.5 x 2.6in versions use a modified tread that doesn’t bite quite as well in extremes but rolls faster, making them more of an aggressive general-purpose trail tyre.
-The six ply DH/bike park Baron only comes in a very old school 26 x 2.5in size too.
+There’s only a 2.4in version in 29er though, and the 27.5 x 2.6in versions use a modified tread that doesn’t bite quite as well in extremes but rolls faster, making them more of an aggressive general-purpose trail tire.
+The six-ply DH/bike park Baron only comes in a very old school 26 x 2.5in size, too.

-Better tread and compound technology, plus trail centres to ride when it’s really minging mean that super-specific sloppy trail tyres are relatively rare now but Continental’s Mud King is still available if you want one.
+Better tread and compound technology, plus trail centers to ride when it’s really minging, mean that super-specific sloppy trail tires are relatively rare now, but Continental’s Mud King is still available if you want one.

-Continental has been making bike tyres for 149 years and many of their top performance lines are still hand made in Korback in Germany.
-They’re rightfully protective of their reputation and all their carefully evolved construction and compound technology too, but here’s what you need to know to pick the best blend of Continental tyres tech for your riding.
+Continental has been making bike tires for 149 years, and many of their top performance lines are still hand-made in Korback, Germany.
+They’re rightfully protective of their reputation and all their carefully evolved construction and compound technology too, but here’s what you need to know to pick the best blend of Continental tires tech for your riding.

-In terms of performance, the biggest advance introduced with the latest generation of Continental tyres has been them finally sorting out their tubeless tech.
-After years of fighting and failing to get them to inflate and stay up met with a mix of denial and tortuous setup procedure instructions their latest tyres are right up there with the best in terms of easy setup and consistent sealing.
+In terms of performance, the biggest advance introduced with the latest generation of Continental tires has been that they're finally sorting out their tubeless tech.
+After years of fighting and failing to get them to inflate and stay up, met with a mix of denial and tortuous setup procedure instructions, their latest tires are right up there with the best in terms of easy setup and consistent sealing.

-We’d advise against using Continental’s own Revo Sealant though as it struggles to seal bigger holes unless you add some extra particulate to it and it’s expensive too.
+We’d advise against using Continental’s own Revo Sealant though, as it struggles to seal bigger holes unless you add some extra particulate to it, plus it’s expensive.

-The lightest carcass in the Continental line up wraps the 60tpi nylon weave so it’s triple under the tread and double on the sidewalls.
-According to Continental that makes it 30% more puncture resistant than previous Supersonic tyres but it’s around 75g lighter than ProTection versions of the same tyres.
+The lightest carcass in the Continental line-up wraps a 60tpi nylon weave so it’s triple under the tread and double on the sidewalls.
+According to Continental, that makes it 30 percent more puncture resistant than previous Supersonic tires, but it’s around 75g lighter than ProTection versions of the same tires.
 Race Sport Bernstein is a brown wall version for fashionable types.
 The rubber liner still isn’t tubeless compatible on either though.

-ProTection goes four-ply under the tread and three-ply on the sidewalls with an added layer of Cordura to stop cuts and sharps rupturing the tyre.
+ProTection goes four-ply under the tread and three-ply on the sidewalls, with an added layer of Cordura to stop cuts and sharps rupturing the tire.
 It gets a ‘flag design’ on the sidewall for rub resistance and it’s now properly, easily tubeless-ready.

-As the name suggests, Apex tyres get teardrop elastomer protection embedded in the sidewalls for low-pressure stability and impact damping.
+As the name suggests, Apex tires get teardrop elastomer protection embedded in the sidewalls for low-pressure stability and impact damping.
 It’s built into a six-ply carcass with a super secure steel bead for surviving the most brutal DH and bike park use.
-That makes Apex tyres about 30-per cent heavier than a Protection Apex tyre for tyre though.
+That makes Apex tires about 30 percent heavier than a Protection Apex though.

-Continental has been making moped and motorbike tyres for over 100 years so you can expect any of their tyres using the Eco logo (which includes a little two-pin plug graphic just to underline what it means) to be up to a big e-MTB day out.
+Continental has been making moped and motorbike tires for over 100 years, so you can expect any of their tires using the Eco logo (which includes a little two-pin plug graphic just to underline what it means) to be up to a big e-MTB day out.